spicymuffin/yshttl/README.md

 **_this is an example schedule (its a json file that is automatically created on first launch)_**

-note that schedules should follow exactly this format! (each user has its own schedule)
+note that schedules should follow exactly this format! (each user has their own schedule)

 ```
 {